 By hand, using a silicon spatula, fold in a mixture of:

-Bake in preheated oven, convection mode, at 220 degrees Celsius, for 8 - 10 minute, depending on oven, so do a test.
+Bake in preheated oven, convection mode, at 220 degrees Celsius, for 8 - 10 minute. the exact time will depend on the oven and the size of the ramekins so do a test.